What is it?

 What should I consider?

-Small reductions (e.g. from 30 to 25 students) are unlikely to be cost-effective relative to other strategies.
+Small reductions in class size (for example, from 30 to 25 students) are unlikely to be cost-effective relative to other strategies.

 Reducing class sizes for younger children may provide longer term benefits.

 Smaller classes only impact upon learning if the reduced numbers allow teachers to teach differently.
-Have you considered how you will adjust your teaching strategies?
+Have you considered how you will adjust your teaching strategies and what professional development will be required?

-The gains from smaller class sizes are likely to come from the increased flexibility for organising learners and the quality and quantity of feedback the students receive.
+The gains from smaller class sizes are likely to come from the increased flexibility for organising learners and the quality and quantity of feedback the students receive (see feedback).
 Have you considered how you will organise learning in smaller classes and how you will improve feedback to your students?

-As an alternative to reducing class sizes, have you considered deploying staff (including teaching aides) so that teachers can work more intensively with smaller groups?
+As an alternative to reducing class sizes, have you considered changing the way you deploy staff (both teachers and teaching assistants) so that teachers can work more intensively with smaller groups (see small group tuition)?